odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

   .. image:: media/Chile16.png
      :align: center

-The DTE Status is updated automatically by Odoo with an scheduled action that runs every day at night, if you need to get the response from the SII immediately you can do it manually as well.
+The DTE Status is updated automatically by Odoo with a scheduled action that runs every day at night, if you need to get the response from the SII immediately you can do it manually as well.
 The DTE status workflow is as follows: